 Sec.
-14. (a) The basis used in computing the average historical cost of property of the median bed shall be the historical cost
+14. (a) The basis used in computing the average historical cost of property of the median bed shall be the historical cost of all assets used to deliver patient-related services that meet the following conditions:

-- (1) The assets are in use. - (2) The assets are identifiable to patient care. - (3) The assets are available for physical inspection. - (4) The assets are recorded in provider records.
+(1) The assets are in use.

+(2) The assets are identifiable to patient care.

+(3) The assets are available for physical inspection.

+(4) The assets are recorded in provider records.